Manouchehr Ganji: Human rights activities

-Ganji has been a human rights protagonist since his student days in the US, in the 1950s.
+Ganji has been a human rights activist since his student days in the US, in the 1950s.
 The subject of his master's degree thesis was the United Nations and human rights, and his PhD dissertation was entitled "International Protection of Human Rights".

 Between 1961 and 1962 he served on the secretariat of the International Labour Organization and the division on the Application of the ILO Conventions and Recommendations (in Geneva).
 From 1962 to 1965, he worked for the UN Division of Human Rights at the UN Headquarters in New York.

 At the time of Shah Mohammad Reza Pahlavi's reign, Ganji convinced the Shah to invite the International Committee of Red Cross to open up permanent offices in Iran, to visit and inspect Iranian prisons and guarantee that no torture was taking place there.[4]
 The ICRC offices remained open and active until after the Iranian Revolution, when the ruling clerics closed them down in 1980.
 Since the Iranian Revolution, Ganji has been active in bringing violations of human rights in Iran by the ruling clerics to the world's attention.

 Ganji was the first Special Rapporteur for the United Nations Commission on Human Rights on the question of apartheid and racial discrimination in southern Africa, including South Africa, South West Africa (now known as Namibia) and Southern Rhodesia (now known as Zimbabwe), during 1967–1969.

 Between 1969 and 1973 Ganji served as the U.N.
 Special Rapporteur in charge of the preparation of a comprehensive study on conditions of economic, social and cultural rights in all member countries of the United Nations.
 The U.N. published this global study in 1974 in all its official languages.
 In 1973 and 1976, Ganji was elected by the UN Commission on Human Rights to serve, in his personal capacity, as a member of the UN Sub-Commission on Prevention of Discrimination and Protection of Minorities (each time for a 3-year term).
 In 1976 he was also elected by the Conference of States Parties to the United Nations Covenant on Civil and Political Rights, to serve a three-year term in his personal capacity as a member of the Committee on Human Rights, responsible for overseeing the implementation of the covenant.